Padduram

-Padduram was directorial debut film by Ajay Monga who has written films like Fashion and Corporate.
+Padduram was the directorial debut film by Ajay Monga who has written films like Fashion and Corporate.
 The film was released in 2011.

 Plot

 Padduram is the story of a boy Debashish Mehra (Debu) who has a flatulence problem.
 Being the target of ridicule the boy starts going into his shell.
 Worried parents try to remedy the situation but do not succeed.
 It is only when he befriends Aditya that Debu starts coming to terms with himself.
 Eventually, Debu turns his weakness into strength and helps his dad in his business.